molily/molily.de/_posts/2020-11-21-testing-angular.md

 Use debug output to answer these questions:

-- Is the test, suite, spect run at all?
+- Is the test, suite, spec run at all?
 - Does the test execution reach the log command?
 - Did the test call the class, method, function under test correctly?
-- Are callback called correctly?
+- Are callbacks called correctly?
 Do Promises complete or fail?
 Do Observables emit, complete or error?
 - For Component tests:
   - Is Input data passed correctly?
   - Are the lifecycle methods called correctly?